Vandivier/research-dissertation-case-for-alt-ed/papers/section-127-effects/preprint-submission-packages/business-history-review/README.md

 Problem - the identification assumptions necessary to interpret results as causal are questionable

+Solution:
-Solution: I have censored any claims of causality.
-Instead, I now argue that
+I have censored any claims of causality.
+I now argue that H-1B policy is a comparatively preferred policy tool without claiming causality.

 Problem - subjective selection and de-selection of explanatory variables based on their importance in a kitchen sink regression

+Solution:

-Solution: I have removed the kitchen sink analysis, selected variables for alternate reasons, and re-run the analysis.
+I have removed the kitchen sink analysis, selected variables for alternate reasons, and re-run the analysis.

 Problem - the choice of one measure of the dependent variable based on its predictability rather than its economic or policy relevance

+Solution:

-Solution: I have removed commentary about predictability and selected the dependent variable based on policy intent, with reference
-SHRM-identified policy goals of original passage: http://www.cpepea.com/wp-content/uploads/2017/05/10-0418-Coalition-Report-on-Public-Policy-Issue-E-P-E-A_FNL.pdf
+I have removed commentary about predictability and selected the dependent variable based on policy intent, with reference SHRM-identified policy goals of original passage: http://www.cpepea.com/wp-content/uploads/2017/05/10-0418-Coalition-Report-on-Public-Policy-Issue-E-P-E-A_FNL.pdf

 Problem - the paper needs to have a clearer presentation of the research question